rconradharris/zply/WHY.rst

 * Rollback can be slightly trickier until you get used to it
 * Reordering patches causes more files to be touched (since patch-number is embdedded in filename)
+* ``zply`` does not fix the missing-blob issue.
+That is just an inherent problem with using a 3way merge based on patch files.
+It's an annoyance, but not a show-stopper.

 History